noreading/bootstrap5-webpack-boilerplate/README.md

+> [!WARNING]
+> This repository is archived and not maintained anymore!

 # Bootstrap 5 + WebPack 5 = Boilerplate

 This is a professional front-end template for building web apps and sites faster, without having to create the basic